Gas Furnace vs. Electric Heat: Which is Cheaper in NJ? [2025 Cost Analysis]

 Electric Resistance + AC (Not Recommended)

-COSTS $18,370 more over 10 years than heat pump.
+Costs more than double the heat pump over 10 years.
 Avoid for primary heating.

 Winner for Total Cost of Ownership: